Sustainable promotional products - featured image

 2. Source from certified suppliers: As the UN Global Compact notes, sourcing from certified sustainable suppliers ensures that your promotional products meet rigorous ethical and environmental standards.
 To guarantee responsible sourcing, look for certifications like FSC, GOTS, or Fair Trade.

-4. Use promotional products to promote sustainability: Align your marketing message with your sustainability efforts by creating educational campaigns around your eco-friendly promotional products.
-For example, include information on the environmental benefits of the materials used in your products or tips on how customers can recycle or repurpose them.
+5. Use promotional products to promote sustainability: Join your marketing message with your sustainability efforts by creating educational campaigns around your eco-friendly promotional products.
+For example, include information on the environmental benefits of the materials used in your products or tips on how customers can recycle them.

-By taking proactive steps, you can create a ripple effect that resonates with customers and demonstrates that your brand cares about the planet.
-Sustainability isn’t just good for the world; it’s a powerful tool for business growth and brand differentiation.
+By taking proactive steps, you can create a ripple effect that resonates with folk and demonstrates that your brand cares about the planet.
+Sustainability isn’t just good for the world; it’s a powerful differentiator that boosts growth.
 That means now is the time to lead purposefully and make your promotional marketing a small step towards positive change.
 It may be just a small step but those can go a long way, in the end.

 This post is a sponsored post created in partnership with VistaPrint.
 Find out more about their ambitious sustainability initiatives here.
 And if you’re a brand that’s serious about sustainability and interested in advertising – check out our advertising page.